KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	*The above code is an excerpt from Common/GraphicsAPI_Vulkan.cpp*

-Lastly, we called ``xrCreateSwapchain()`` to create our ``XrSwapchain``, which, if successful, returned ``XR_SUCCESS`` and the ``XrSwapchain`` was non-null.
+Lastly, we called :openxr_ref:`xrCreateSwapchain` to create our :openxr_ref:`XrSwapchain`, which, if successful, returned ``XR_SUCCESS`` and the :openxr_ref:`XrSwapchain` was non-null.
 We copied our swapchain format to our ``SwapchainInfo::swapchainFormat`` for later usage.

 The same process is repeated for the depth swapchain.

 3.1.4 xrEnumerateSwapchainImages
 ================================

 Now that we have created the swapchain, we need to get access to its images.
-We first call ``xrEnumerateSwapchainImages()`` to get the count of the images in the swapchain.
-Next, we set up an array of structures to store the images from the ``XrSwapchain``.
+We first call :openxr_ref:`xrEnumerateSwapchainImages` to get the count of the images in the swapchain.
+Next, we set up an array of structures to store the images from the :openxr_ref:`XrSwapchain`.
 In this tutorial, this array of structures, which stores the swapchains images, is stored in the ``GraphicsAPI_...`` class.
-We use the ``XrSwapchain`` handle as the key to an ``std::unordered_map`` to get the type and the images relating to the swapchain.
-They are stored inside the ``GraphicsAPI_...`` class, because OpenXR will return to the application an array of structures that contain the API-specific handles to the swapchain images. ``GraphicsAPI::AllocateSwapchainImageData()`` is a virtual method implemented by each graphics API, which stores the type and resizes an API-specific ``std::vector<XrSwapchainImage...KHR>`` and returns a pointer to the first element in that array casting it to a ``XrSwapchainImageBaseHeader *``.
+We use the :openxr_ref:`XrSwapchain` handle as the key to an ``std::unordered_map`` to get the type and the images relating to the swapchain.
+They are stored inside the ``GraphicsAPI_...`` class, because OpenXR will return to the application an array of structures that contain the API-specific handles to the swapchain images. ``GraphicsAPI::AllocateSwapchainImageData()`` is a virtual method implemented by each graphics API, which stores the type and resizes an API-specific ``std::vector<XrSwapchainImage...KHR>`` and returns a pointer to the first element in that array casting it to a :openxr_ref:`XrSwapchainImageBaseHeader` pointer.
 The same process is repeated for the depth swapchain.

 Copy and append the following code into the for loop of the ``CreateSwapchains()`` method.